chadxz/personal-website/src/posts/2023-07-10-self-review.md

 before opening a merge request, but a lot more difficult for someone to come along and provide a meaningful review of that work.
-If you review this work yourself prior, it will naturally encourage you to build merge requests that are great to review - smaller, well scoped, well explained and relevant.
+If you review this work yourself prior, it will naturally encourage you to build merge requests that are great to review - smaller, well-scoped, well-explained, and relevant.

 Performing a code review of your own work will naturally force you to ask
 yourself: "What are the important pieces of this request that should be